[Updated, July 2019: New screenshots that better represent the current state of Koofr app and the backup settings in Deja-dup.]

-First, we will need to have the program called deja-dup installed on our computer.
+First, we will need to have a program called deja-dup installed on our computer.
 In Ubuntu, it comes by default, so you can probably skip this step.

 sudo apt-get install deja-dup

-Go to the second step, where you choose which folders to backup.
+Go to the second step - Folders to save, where you choose which folders to backup.
 Your Home directory is probably a good point to start.

-In the third step you choose which folders to exclude from backups, e.g. ~/Downloads and Trash are examples of folders you probably do not need to backup.
+In the third step - Folders to ignore you choose which folders to exclude from backups, e.g. ~/Downloads and Trash are examples of folders you probably do not need to backup.

-The last thing to do is setup a schedule for your backups in Scheduling and enable backups by setting the switch in the top right corner to *ON).
+The last thing to do is set up a schedule for your backups in Scheduling and enable backups by setting the switch in the top right corner to ON.

 When you start the backup for the first time, you will be prompted for a password.
 Our video tutorial can help you generate it.
 Alternatively, follow the instructions below.

-Then you will be asked if you want to encrypt backup.
+In the next step, you will be asked if you want to encrypt the backup.
 If you choose to do so, all data will be encrypted before being uploaded.
 This is advisable, but have in mind that if you forget your encryption password, you will not be able to restore the backup later.
 So, don't forget to check the Remember password checkbox and click Forward.